moiz697/PgAi/README.md

 We welcome contributions.
 Fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please open an issue on the GitHub repository or contact us at your.email@example.com.
+For any questions or feedback, please open an issue on the GitHub repository or contact us at pgartificialintelligence@gmail.com.

 **LinkedIn Profiles:**
 - [Abdul Moiez Ibrar](https://www.linkedin.com/in/abdul-moiez-ibrar-79167b104/)